HHS/simpler-grants-pdf-builder/README.md

 The SimplerNOFOs project relies on NOFOs that have been written using content guides: essentially, templated starter documents that ensure NOFOs are structured in similar ways.

-Once the NOFO documents have been finalized, the NOFO Builder imports these documents as .docx files (or as .html files exported from Google Docs) to generate publishable PDFs that are better structured and easier to read.
+Once the NOFO documents have been finalized, the NOFO Builder imports these documents as .docx files to generate publishable PDFs that are better structured and easier to read.

 ## Workflow

 NOFOs are written by HHS’ Operating Divisions (OpDivs), and peer-edited by Bloom editing coaches, before proceeding through internal reviews.
 The writing and editing happens using ‘content guides:’ template-like Word documents that provide a starting point for new NOFOs.
 Content guides use tagged headings, lists, and tables, and structure the flow of content for a NOFO.

-Once a NOFO is reviewed and approved, our anticipated workflow is:
+Once a NOFO is reviewed and approved, our workflow is:

 1. NOFO is approved to be published
-2. A Bloom coach receives the finalized .docx file
+2. A NOFO designer receives the finalized .docx file
-3. The Bloom coach logs into the NOFO builder
+3. The NOFO designer logs into the NOFO builder
-4. The Bloom coach uploads the .docx file to create an HTML representation of the NOFO
+4. The NOFO designer uploads the .docx file to create an HTML representation of the NOFO
-   - optional: The Bloom coach can also use an .html exported from Google Docs
-5. The Bloom coach can view and make edits to the uploaded NOFO
+5. The NOFO designer can view and make edits to the uploaded NOFO
 6. We use a PDF renderer to output the NOFO as a PDF, based on the HTML layout.
 7. Done!